 - Technical monitoring, officials training, educational purposes, media publications, and sport promotion.

 - Purchasing equipment, manuals, resources and other products and/or services.

-- Publishing articles, media relations and posting on the CCA’s website, publications, displays or posters.
+- Publishing articles, media relations and posting on Curling Canada’s website, publications, displays or posters.

 - Determination of membership demographics and program wants and needs.